-Whatever you do, make the decision to prepare early with BARBRI.
-It will make a difference.
+Preparing early with BARBRI will make a difference.
 Here’s why:

-As soon as you enroll in one of the BARBRI Extended U.S. Bar Prep courses, you have access to the on-demand Foundations in U.S. Law pre-course module.
+As soon as you enroll in BARBRI Extended U.S. Bar Prep, you’ll get access to the on-demand Foundations in U.S. Law pre-course module.
 This allows you to extend the amount of time you have to learn the concepts and get familiarized with the structure of the bar exam.
 Foundations in U.S. Law begins with an overview of the U.S. legal system and focuses on exam techniques that international students often find difficult to master.
 You can connect earlier with subjects that you may not encounter during your LL.M. studies and start to work on the foundational skills you will need to master the core course.

 If you are a non-U.S. law graduate still learning the English language, you may welcome the English subtitles that BARBRI offers in its course modules as well.
 It’s another way BARBRI designs the course to help you effectively prepare for and pass the bar exam.

 BARBRI understands you are busy taking classes, getting to know the city you are in, and perhaps even looking for a job while you learn.
-That’s why the BARBRI Extended U.S. Bar Prep course is designed to be flexible to allow you to study for the bar while staying on top of your other commitments.
-Yes, it is possible to coordinate earning your LL.M. degree with preparing for the U.S. Bar Exam.
+That’s why BARBRI Extended U.S. Bar Prep is designed to be flexible to allow you to study for the bar while staying on top of your other commitments.
+Yes, it is possible to coordinate earning your LL.M. degree with preparing for a U.S. bar exam.